JSchenk8/Vorboss/README.md

   However, I couldn't get it to do exactly what I wanted and didn't want to go too far down the rabbit-hole of teaching myself Airtable the incorrect way.

   As such, I reverted to simply using a fetch request to get JSON out of the table.
 This meant I didn't spend too much time learning a new tech, but instead could dedicate the time to showing you my react skills.

-  I put my API key and the base name in a .env file, so if you are sharing this on Github you will have to enter your own keys.
-But if from a zipped file then they should be present.

   Finally, I chose to show as little data as possible per page, hopefully focusing on what the user needs.
 Obviously this could change, and would need updating.